PhantomYopta/MapChooser/README.md

-  "PlayedMaps": 5, //How many maps must be played to unlock a card that has already been played "StartVoteChangeMap": 2.0, //How long to start voting on a completed map (in minutes) "VotingRoundThreshold": 3, //How many rounds to extend the map for "ExtendTime": 10 //For how long to extend the card (in minutes) }
+  "PlayedMaps": 5, //How many maps must be played to unlock a card that has already been played "StartVoteChangeMap": 2.0, //How long to start voting on a completed map (in minutes) "VotingRoundThreshold": 3, //How many rounds to extend the map for "ExtendTime": 10, //For how long to extend the card (in minutes) "ExtendRound": 10
+}
 ```
 Map customization.